Dostrotime: Reception

 Dostrotime has been described as IDM, drum and bass, experimental, and jazz.
 Overall, the album was received positively by critics.
 Paul Simpson of AllMusic gave the album a good review, stating that "As a whole, Dostrotime is easily one of the most well-rounded Squarepusher albums, displaying his range as an artist while housing some of his nuttiest tracks."
 John Doran of The Quietus also gave a good review, saying "The album is a pleasingly symmetrical trip through What Squarepusher Solo Can Do In 2024, and, to me at least, it feels like a palate-cleanser [...]"
-Mark Nelson of Sputnik Music called the album "his best body of work in two decades".
+Mark Nelson of Sputnikmusic called the album "his best body of work in two decades".
 Pseudonymous author "Benci" of Igloo Magazine said that Dostrotime "strikes with bold tracks that are not afraid to go all in, whether that'd be with their explosiveness, intricate live playing, or insane drum spasms".
 Jordan Darville of The Fader also said that "All in all, Dostrotime is pure Squarepusher: even in its familiar moments, you could never really predict it."